BenyAlbatross/tp/docs/UserGuide.md

 Format:

 ```
-update INDEX status/STATUS
+update INDEX field1/VALUE1 field2/VALUE2 ...
 ```

 Example:

 ```
 update 1 status/Accepted
+update 2 company/Microsoft status/Interviewing
 ```

-This command updates the status of the internship application at index 1 to "Accepted".
+The 1st command updates the status of the internship application at index 1 to "Accepted".

+The 2nd command updates the company of the internship application at index 2 to "Microsoft" and its status to "Interviewing".

 <div style="background-color: #331c16; color: #c3b091; padding: 15px; border-radius: 8px; border-left: 5px solid #966919;">
 <h4>Notes</h4>